What's new in CTE?

 Automotive technology program credits may be applied toward a certificate of applied science or an associate of applied science degree at Northland Pioneer College.

-CNA is a one-semester course that is open to seniors only.
 During this course, students will learn how to provide basic care to patients in residential care facilities.
 This course will qualify students to take the Arizona State Board of Nursing Exam to become certified or licensed nursing assistants (CNA/LNA).
-Students are required to have a TB test, provide a DPS fingerprint clearance card, as well as purchase scrubs and several other supplies in order to participate in the program.
+Students are required to have a TB test, provide a DPS fingerprint clearance card, as well as purchase scrubs and several other supplies to participate in the program.
 NAVIT will pay for tuition, books, and fees.
 Students are also required to pay for the state board exam.

 Courses are taken at Northland Pioneer College: